xasos/open-source-notes/README.md

 ## Contributing

-Have you or someone you know open-sourced your school notes as well?
-Simply clone this repo, add the link to your school repository, and submit a PR!
+Have you or someone you know open-sourced their school notes as well?
+Simply clone this repo, add the link to the repo, and submit a PR!

 ## License
 [MIT License](LICENSE)